 ```

-- `info`, `warning`, `error`: capture messages with the given severity level.
+- `info`, `warning`, `error`: (non-trace) messages with the given severity level.

-- `all`: capture all messages (the default).
+- `all`: all messages.

 Whitespace handling (after trimming leading and trailing whitespace):